 Each director of the Company who is not an officer or employee of the Company receives compensation for his services.
-The following represents the fee structure for the year ended December 31, 2007.
-The Board does not anticipate any changes to the following fee structure for 2008:
+The following represents the fee structure for the year ended December 31, 2008:

 Per Meeting Fees

-Regular Board Meeting \$ 2,500
+Regular Board Meeting

 Board Committee Meeting:

 Members \$ 500

 Chairperson \$ 900

 Annual Fees

 Board Member Retainer \$ 8,400

 Board Committee Chairperson Retainer:

 Audit \$10,000

 Nominating and Corporate Governance \$ 7,000

 Compensation \$ 7,000

 Restricted Stock Awards

 Shares issued upon election to a three year term 900

-In 2007, restricted stock awards were made under the Company's 1995 Restricted Stock Bonus Plan.
-Beginning in 2008, restricted stock awards will be issued under the Company's 2007 Omnibus Incentive Stock Plan.
-The shares carry voting and dividend rights, which are accumulated by the Company and paid upon vesting.
+In 2008, restricted stock awards were issued under the Company's 2007 Omnibus Incentive Stock Plan.
+The shares carry voting and dividend rights; dividends are accumulated by the Company and paid upon vesting.
 The shares are subject to a three-year vesting schedule, with 1/3 of the shares vesting each year on the anniversary date of the awards.
 The grant date of awards is typically the end of the month in which directors are elected.